• Skip to primary navigation

 • Facebook

-I like easy meals and one-pot chicken thighs with potatoes and mushroom gravy is certainly that…and the taste is fantastic.
+I like easy meals and one pot chicken thighs with potatoes and mushroom gravy is certainly that…and the taste is fantastic.
+One large skillet is all you need to make this dish in under one hour.

-overhead view of chicken thighs with potatoes and gravy in a skillet
+Chicken thighs with potatoes and gravy in a skillet.

 I make chicken for dinner quite a lot.
 First off, it’s pretty inexpensive.
 Secondly, there are so many ways to prepare it.
 Like Ranch Dressing Baked Chicken, Brined Chicken on the Grill, or Crispy Chicken Cutlets.
 Finally, it usually doesn’t take too long to cook.